Connecting Audio

 Option one is to plug in to the 3.5mm headphone jack.
 This will give you a decent stereo signal that can be routed to external speakers, a sound board, or other external audio equipment.

-Option two is to connect a USB audio driver using a USB cable.
+Option two is to connect a USB audio interface using a USB cable.
 This will give you a superior audio signal with minimal extra hassle.

 • Related Articles